Manukhurana97/Kafka/README.md

 **Producers: Message keys**

-1. Producers can choose to send a key with the message (String, number binary etc)
+1. Producers can choose to send a key with the message (String, number binary etc.)
 2. if key = null, data is sent round-robin (partition 0, 1, 2...)
 3. if key != null, the all the message for that key will go in the same partition ( hashing )
-4. A key are typically sent if you need message ordering for a specific field (eg truck id)
+4. A key are typically sent if you need message ordering for a specific field (e.g truck id)

 ![](images/img_1.png)